simzikov/react-wonderful-tree/README.md

 }
 ```

 **Description:** `dragHandleProps` includes drag handle properties.
 Spread those properties on a component that needs to act as a drag handle. `collapseProps` includes collapse properties.
-Spead those properties on a component that needs to act as a folder collapse toggle.
+Spread those properties on a component that needs to act as a folder expand/collapse toggle.

 ### snapshot